Can this program be used to teach writing objectives from a state other than Texas?

 The teacher’s manual includes a complete explanation for introducing the workbooks and for helping children gain familiarity with the different parts of the workbook.

-What can I expect at a professional training session?
+What can I expect from a professional training session?

 The sessions are delivered as interactive modules to address each part of the teacher’s manual.
 Each module focuses specifically on supporting a teacher’s understanding of the ECWS processes for addressing state writing objectives, reviewing grade-specific support tools, reviewing related data, establishing goals, practicing lesson delivery for varying writing genres, practicing the scoring method, and reviewing intervention strategies.